ZHUI/paddlenlp_model_readme/kandinsky-community/kandinsky-2-2-prior/index.md

     "https://huggingface.co/datasets/hf-internal-testing/diffusers-images/resolve/main/kandinskyv22/cat.png"
 ).resize((768, 768))

-# We can use the `depth-estimation` pipeline from transformers to process the image and retrieve its depth map.
+# We can use the `depth-estimation` pipeline from paddlenlp.transformers to process the image and retrieve its depth map.
 depth_estimator = pipeline("depth-estimation")
 hint = make_hint(img, depth_estimator).unsqueeze(0).half().to("cuda")